MySQL users should use the following guidelines to keep passwords secure.

 described earlier for the

-If your command interpreter is configured to maintain a history,
+If your command interpreter maintains a history, any file in

 ~/.bash_history.
 Any such file should have